kalihale/s25/_lab/lab01.md

 - Cite any external resources (e.g., libraries, tutorials) used for these auxiliary tasks in your report.

 ## Part 1: Getting Started with LeetCode
-To build algorithmic problem-solving skills, 5% of your final grade will come from completing a curated set of LeetCode problems over the next 9 weeks.
+To build algorithmic problem-solving skills, 10% of your final grade will come from completing a curated set of LeetCode problems over the next 9 weeks.
 These problems align with course topics and will help prepare you for exams, where some questions will be drawn from this set.
+If you haven't used github before, we recommend completing the optional (lab00) first before starting this assignment.

 ### Steps to Set Up:
 1. **Create an Account**: